 Now, Seoul is one of the larges cities in the world, and has over ten million citizens.
 It is certainly an impressive city, with towering skyscrapers, modern architecture and lots of shopping possibilities.
 But in Seoul you can also find many artistic attractions, traditional palaces and temples, right in the city center.

-How to get around Seoul
+How to travel around in Seoul

-Public transport in Seoul
+Public transportation in Seoul